vincentadam87/vincentadam87.github.io/index.md

 I completed a PhD under the supervision of [Maneesh Sahani](https://www.gatsby.ucl.ac.uk/~maneesh/) at the [Gatsby Computational neuroscience Unit](http://www.gatsby.ucl.ac.uk/), London, UK.
 In my thesis work, I focused on auditory perception and explored how Bayesian theories of perception could account for various perceptual phenomena revealed in controlled psychophysical experiments.
 I also developped non-parametric methods for statistical data analysis.
 My undergraduate studies were in electrical engineering (Ecole Centrale de Nantes, France) and cognitive science (Ecole Normale Superieure, France).

+---

+Since 2022, I write about technology and culture in [a blog](https://vincentadam87.github.io/guiltytechnophile/).